ErmiyasAbate/C-Programming-Language/README.md

-# C Programming For Beginners - A 20 Day Curriculum
+# C Programming in just 20 Days

 For the last 40-45 years, C is one of the most popular and highly recognized programming languages in the world.
 In fact, it is the first programming language of a huge number of individuals.